headforwards-spd/headforwards-website/src/pages/info-pages/pioneering-healthcare-innovation-in-india.md

 footerLinks: []
 callToAction: ""
 seo:
-  description: Rahul Lamba, a software engineer at Headforwards, is developing a
+  description: Rahul Lamba is developing a pioneering health tech system in
-    pioneering health tech system in partnership with a hospital in India, which will lead to improved patient care through the use of AI
+    partnership with a hospital in India, which will lead to improved patient care through the use of AI
 uuid: 32c2d980-c289-11ea-8a34-bd04a7b35fc0
 type: blog-page
 parent: insights